How to Grow Pomegranate

-Pomegranate can be propagated from the seeds, from the cuttings and from air layering.
+Pomegranate can be propagated from the seeds, the cuttings, and air layering.

 When grown from the seeds, genetic variations can occur with unpredictable results.
 Sometimes, this leads to more resilient plants and sometimes to growing pomegranate plants with barely edible fruits.

-Some gardeners prefer to cut rooted branches in late winter and early spring, but this can lead to roots damage by the frost, during the winter.
+Some gardeners prefer to cut rooted branches in late winter and early spring, but this can lead to root damage by the frost during the winter.

-However, if you need only few plants, perhaps it is the best practice to buy certified pomegranate plants from a local nursery.
-Such plants are not small and they often come in 10-20l (2.5 to 5 gallons) containers.
+However, if you need only a few plants, perhaps it is the best practice to buy certified pomegranate plants from a local nursery.
+Such plants are not small, and they often come in 10-20l (2.5 to 5 gallons) containers.